How to Fix Door Seal Leaking Cold Air on Maytag MFI2570FEZ (French Door)

 • A visible gap or torn section in the rubber gasket when inspecting the door perimeter

-The most common root cause on this model is a worn, cracked, or deformed door gasket that has lost its flexibility over time and no longer creates an airtight seal against the refrigerator cabinet.
+The most common cause of this issue is a worn, cracked, or deformed door gasket that has lost its flexibility over time and no longer creates a proper airtight seal against the refrigerator cabinet.

 Safety First